pani3610/obs-parody-ticker/issues.md

         + Get headlines count from binary search
 + [ ] Add progress-bar for ticker switch.
 + [ ] Add GUI Element to set ticker properties before start
+    + Using QT to make dialog box as it has font selector built-in.
+        + Installing qt on m1 mac version is proving to be a hassle.
+Error being thrown while ```$ pip install pyqt5```.
+Trying tk.
+    + [ ] Load default values from default JSON.
+    + [ ] Save the changed properties and load it the next time the GUI bar is opened.
     + [ ] Show Sample ticker while tinkering with GUI elements.
 Update dynamically
 + [ ] Catch errors when no internet connection
 + [ ] Session must be outside ticker and not other way round.
 Maybe one OBS session can have multiple tickers with their own set of threads and events.